espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Wronged Monk's Wrath.md

 If you use 3 actions to cast the spell, increase the size of the emanation to 20 feet and the damage to 4d6 force damage and 4d12 electricity damage.

-Each creature attempts one basic Reflex save that applies to both types of damage On a failed save, the creature is [[Deafened]] for 1 round; on a critical failure, the creature also takes 2d12 persistent,electricity damage and is deafened for 1 minute.
+Each creature attempts one basic Reflex save that applies to both types of damage On a failed save, the creature is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Deafened]] for 1 round; on a critical failure, the creature also takes 2d12 persistent,electricity damage and is deafened for 1 minute.

 * * *